forge.toml

 RETURNING *

-Each worker grabs different jobs.
-No coordination.
-No locking.
-No thundering herd.
+Each worker grabs different jobs without extra coordination or locking, reducing thundering herd contention.
 Job claiming is O(1) regardless of cluster size.

 Add workers, throughput increases linearly.